l-adic/factors/README.md

 ```
 > npx snarkjs zkey verify trusted-setup/circuit.r1cs trusted-setup/pot14_final.ptau trusted-setup/circuit_final.zkey
 ```

+NOTE: It is also possible to generate a witness, construct a proof and verify it using the standard `snarkjs` cli commands with the artifacts we have created.

 You can comple the contracts, build the purescript ffi, and deploy this smart contract via